 Academic Advisor Assignment

-Newly admitted SCAI students (first-year and transfer) will meet with academic advisors from our NEST advising group.
+Newly admitted SCAI students (first-year) will meet with academic advisors from our NEST advising group.
 NEST academic advisors specialize in helping new SCAI students navigate their first year at ASU.
 During their first year at ASU, new students are presented with unique opportunities and challenges.
 The SCAI NEST academic advisors specialized their training and knowledge to help new students take advantage of these unique opportunities and overcome the unique challenges.
 Working with the NEST advisors, new SCAI students will establish a strong foundation that will serve them through graduation!

 When do I need to see my SCAI advisor?

 Students are required to meet with an advisor during their first two semesters in order to be eligible to register.
 After that, students will not be required to meet with an advisor, although it is highly recommended that students check in with advising at a minimum of once per year.
 After

 There are a multitude of other reasons as to why a student would want to meet with an academic advisor, Here are some common reasons: